lolJS/form2js/README.markdown

 If you have any questions/suggestions or find out something weird or illogical - feel free to post an issue.

+**NEW** MooTools version added, mootools.form2js.js

+**Warning!** Not supported.
 Because everythins is better with jQuery, jQuery plugin added, check out jquery.toObject.js =)

 **Warning!** form2object.js and form2object function renamed to form2js.js and form2js respectively.
 Old names are in v1.0 tag.